BharathKarkera/flask_gunicorn_nginx_redis_docker/README.md

 Content-Length: 118
 Connection: keep-alive

-This is a simple load balanced application, served by instance: 0a3a937fc0d1 and this is your 8th visit to the website%                                                      6:06PM @Bharath ~
+This is a simple load balanced application, served by instance: 0a3a937fc0d1 and this is your 8th visit to the website